brycewray/hugo-site/content/posts/2020/05/battle-ios-email-heavyweights.md

 [^Antiquated]: I did, however, hear from one otherwise enthusiastic Preside user who described its UI as "lacking and dated" when compared to other email client apps.

-One appearances-related drawback these apps share when compared to MailMate is that neither allows use of [Markdown](https://daringfireball.net/projects/markdown) in composing emails.[^MDinMM] However, this isn't the big deal it might otherwise be, since Markdown's requirement to enter certain characters for formatting can be more of a hassle on iOS devices' touchscreens than with a Mac keyboard.
+One appearances-related drawback these apps share when compared to MailMate is that neither allows use of [Markdown](https://daringfireball.net/projects/markdown) in composing emails.[^MDinMM] However, this isn't the big deal it might otherwise be, since Markdown's requirement to enter certain characters for formatting can be more of a hassle on iOS devices’ touchscreens than with a Mac keyboard.
 Indeed, some MailMate users say they're *glad* not to deal with Markdown in iOS apps, email or otherwise.

 [^MDinMM]: Remember that MailMate doesn't simply *allow* composing in Markdown---[it *requires* it](https://manual.mailmate-app.com/).